theAstralProgrammer0/theAstralProgrammer0/README.md

 ### 🌟 What I’m Up To
 - 👨‍💻 Currently refining my DSA && DevOps skills.
-- 🔭 Exploring new technologies.
+- 🔭 Exploring Solidity, GoLang, and other new technologies.
 - 👯 Open to collaborating on open-source projects and software engineering initiatives.
 - 🌱 Constantly learning and growing as a developer.